clairefuzzyelephant/clarity-eats/src/blog/koreaDay5.md

     />
 </div>

 Shortly afterwards we headed to Starfield COEX Mall, which I had somehow never heard of but later found out it was the biggest underground mall in all of Asia!
-There was a library filled from floor to ceiling - literally - with books.
+There was a library stacked from floor to ceiling with books.
 The stores were endless, a mix of Western and Asian name brands spread across swaths and swaths of corridors.
 If you want to go for a big shopping day in Gangnam, COEX mall is the place to be.

 <div>
     <img src="../images/koreaDay5-6/coexmap.jpeg"